Mousetrap car: Distance car

 Making this type of car revolves around having the most force from the spring transferred to the lever arm and making the drive axle rotate.
-In order to get the most distance out of your car, you must make the lever arm long.
+In order to get the most distance out of the car, the lever arm must be long.
 This allows the car to get more rotation out of the wheels because of the longer string that will come along with a longer lever arm.
-Then make the drive wheels larger because the higher the diameter of the wheel the more ground it covers.
-Along with this make sure to have the axles smaller than the wheel so there can be more pulling distance.
-Reduce the most friction you can because the more friction the more energy is lost in propelling the car.
-Mass should also be taken into account, the more the car weighs the more energy from the mousetrap spring will be used so it'll be best to make the car light weight.
+Then, make the drive wheels larger because the higher the diameter of the wheel, the more ground it covers.
+Along with this, make sure to have the axles smaller than the wheel so there can be more pulling distance.
+Reducing the most friction possible is important because the more friction there is, the more energy is lost in propelling the car.
+Mass should also be taken into account; the more the car weighs, the more energy from the mousetrap spring will be used.
+It is optimal to make the car lightweight.

 Speed car

 Making a speed mouse trap car involves extracting the most energy you can from the mousetrap spring in a short distance.
-The lever arm needs to be shorter than the distance car's because the shorter the arm is, the quicker the spring will snap, and thus more torque gets extracted from the spring.
+The lever arm needs to be shorter than the distance car's because the shorter the arm is, the faster the spring will snap, and thus more torque gets extracted from the spring.
 Most of the car's weight is distributed to the back, where the drive axle is located.
 Built this way, the car will not have much drag in the front, slowing it down.
 The wheels don't need to be too large but the axle should be larger in relation to the wheel.
 The wheels need good traction because without the right amount of friction the wheels attached to the drive axle will slip and not push the car forwards because of all the added torque.